Hydroponic growing mediums What do I use instead of dirt?

 Straight perlite is great for starting plants from cuttings.

-It is a great addition to other mediums.
+Plus it is a great addition to other mediums.
 Most often used with vermiculite.

 DON’T use perlite with Aquaponics.
 Any of the particulars in your tank can kill your fish.
 Parlite, which are small pieces of volcanic glass, will get into the gills when the fish breathe